Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Legal Beatles structures changed their names to Apple

-On this day, Apple Music Limited changes its name to Apple Corps Limited.
-From Medium:
+On this day, Apple Music Ltd. changed its name again to Apple Corps Ltd. From Medium:

 […] On January 12, 1968 Apple Music Ltd, which had been in business since June 1963 as The Beatles Ltd, changed its name yet again, this time to Apple Corps Ltd, and The Beatles Film Productions Ltd changed its name to Apple Films Ltd. Apple Corps in turn controlled dozens of new companies: Apple Records Ltd, Apple Films Ltd, Apple Music Publishing Ltd and Apple Electronics Ltd; soon to be joined by Apple Wholesale Ltd, Apple Retail Ltd, Apple Television Ltd, Apple Publicity Ltd and more.
 The Apple School never got off the ground; it would have been run by Ivan Vaughan, an old friend who first introduced John and Paul to each other.